 Exposure relates to how dark or light your image appears once it’s been captured by your camera.
 Getting this right from the get-go can be tricky though.
 It comes down to the perfect harmony between aperture, ISO, and shutter speed.
 In other words, how much light your camera lets in, the sensitivity of your camera’s sensor to this light, and the duration of the exposure.

-If your photo is underexposed (too dark) or overexposed (too light), you can easily adjust it using the Exposure tool in BeFunky’s Photo Editor, located in the Edit menu.
+If your original photo is underexposed (too dark) or overexposed (too light), you can easily fine-tune it by using the Exposure tool in BeFunky’s Photo Editor, located in the Edit menu.
 It allows you to alter 4 exposure-related elements, including Brightness, Contrast, Highlights, and Shadows.

 Problem 4: Lacks Clarity

-If the details of your photo lack clarity, sharpening it enhances the contrast along the edges in your image, which makes it look sharper overall.
-The Smart Sharpen tool is built on a ‘smarter’ algorithm, allowing it to only enhance certain edges within the photo that need it most.
-For a subtly sharper look, you can also select the Sharpen tool.
+If the details of your digital photography lack clarity, sharpening it enhances the contrast along the edges of your original image, which makes it look sharper overall.
+The Smart Sharpen tool is built on a 'smarter' algorithm, allowing it to only enhance certain edges within the photo that need it most.
+For a subtly sharper look, you can also edit photos with the Sharpen tool.